skletz/whoap/README.md

 # WHOAP!
 Game
-The Kaiserreich is under attack and the Kaisershiff is in danger.
+The Kaiserreich is under attack and the Kaiserschiff is in danger.
 There are two fractions, your goal is either to destroy it or to save the ship!
 Work with your teammate to achieve your goal!

 ![Kaiser-Ship](/src/assets/img/whoap_ship.png)